 The Scenario-based Oral Clinical Examination is presented as an Objective Structured Clinical Examination (OSCE), through which examinees testing at the same time begin in different rooms and progress from room to room until all of these examinees have completed the scenario-based questions at each station.
 The time allowed is the same for every room.

 Each examinee will visit a total of six rooms during the examination.
 Each room will have a different set of examiners.
 The cases and scenario questions presented by these sets of examiners will change for each exam window offered.
-When first presented with scenario case records, examinees will be given a predetermined amount of time to familiarize themselves before the examiners begin asking the questions that have been developed for the scenario.
+When first presented with scenario case records, examinees will read the first question and then allow time for the examinees to familiarize themselves.
 These questions will measure proficiency related to the tasks and skills required in each of the domains that the scenario is intended to test.
 Responses will all be oral, and the examiners will assess the responses as they are given.

 Pencil and paper will be provided to take notes to formulate responses.
 Notes will be collected by the examiners for confidentiality purposes.
 The exam cases have been selected to be representative of the skills and knowledge a qualified specialist with appropriate training should be able to personally manage.
 Whether examinees treat a particular type of patient in their practice or provide a particular procedure in their office is irrelevant.

 Examiners may offer to repeat the question, or may ask the examinee to elaborate on an answer.
-Examinees may ask to have questions repeated and will have access to necessary images as they are formulating their answers.
+Examinees will have access to written questions as well as necessary images as they are formulating their answers.
 However, examiners will not clarify or interpret questions.
 Once a scenario is completed, if there is still time left, examinees may ask to revisit previous questions.

 Rating Scales and Examiner Training